 To Apply for MTA:

 - Complete a TA orientation class prior to using MTA.
 To attend the course, visit the Lifelong Learning or Education Office at your local base.
-(If you are stationed at a remote location, click here to access the orientation course.
+(If you are stationed at a remote location, please visit the online TA orientation course (PDF).
 Upon completion, you will need to print and fill out the certification form.)

 - If you are located at a remote site, your MTA will be processed at Camp Lejeune (if you are stationed east of the Mississippi) and Camp Pendleton (if you are stationed west of the Mississippi).
 I-I duty Marines will apply through MARFORRES in New Orleans.
 Recruiters will apply via their recruiting district or region headquarters.

-- Marines must apply for TA through the WebTA Portal at: https://www.navycollege.navy.mil Please ensure that you provide accurate fee information.
+- Marines must apply for TA through the WebTA Portal.
+Please ensure that you provide accurate fee information.
 Follow all directions listed on the TA Application.

 Important Information for using MTA: